spacefoot/pricer/README.md

 ### Drop rate when purchase price is unknown

 If purcharse price is unknown, the target price and align price can not be computed.
-The pricer compute a discounted price from a base price, when a competitor is lower than the base price, the pricer compute a lower price aligned to best competitor is the limit defined by the drop rate.
+The pricer compute a discounted price from a base price, when a competitor is lower than the base price, the pricer compute a lower price aligned to competitor is the limit defined by the drop rate.

 The default value is 10%, the `setDropRate` can be used to change the drop rate.